 Know your Queue Data Structures in 60 seconds

 A queue is a powerful Data Structure that controls the asynchronous flow of data through the buffering technique.
-Unlike Stack, a queue is used to insert data from one end and retrieve on the other.
+Unlike Stack, a queue is used to insert data from one end and retrieve it on the other.

 This abstract data structure follows the First In First Out(FIFO) concept where the data stored first is accessed first.
 We can implement queues using Structures, Arrays, Linked-lists or Pointers.
 Queue uses 2 data pointers – head and tail for Enqueue and Dequeue operations